fitness, well-being and healthy competition

 The School promotes fitness, well-being and healthy competition and offers a wide variety of team and individual sports at all levels of ability.
 Our committed and highly qualified sports staff provide expert coaching to a high level and all pupils take part in some form of physical exercise through timetabled physical education lessons, games sessions, team practices, after-school activities and the Saturday afternoon programme.
 Those that wish to, have the opportunity to enjoy sport every day.

-The School has 96 acres of sports fields, an all-weather pitch, tennis and netball courts, squash courts, a sports hall, fitness suite, strength and conditioning room, martial arts studio, climbing wall, large indoor pool, golf course, nearby equestrian facilities and sailing provision within 5 minutes of the school campus.
+The School has 96 acres of sports fields, an all-weather pitch, tennis and netball courts, squash courts, a sports hall, fitness suite, strength and conditioning room, martial arts studio, climbing wall, large indoor pool, golf course, sailing provision within a few minutes of the campus and equestrian facilities nearby.

 physical health and social interaction